Overview

 Cost

-Each critic call runs about $0.03 (median $0.031 from real logs; most land in $0.01–$0.09).
+Each code review call runs about $0.03 (median $0.031 from real logs; most land in $0.01–$0.09).
 Prompt caching keeps a ~65k-token prefix warm, so most of every call is cached-read at a fraction of the price — only the ~1.5k tokens it writes are billed in full.
 Daily cost scales with how many turns you review: a few reviews is a few cents, a heavy day runs around a dollar, and the budget cap above bounds it either way.

 Personality keys